seanbell/opensurfaces-segmentation-ui/README.md

 #### If you want to add this demo to your own (separate) Django project:
 In `example_project/settings.py`, make the following changes:

-1. Make sure `STATIC_ROOT` is set to an absolute writeable path.
+1. Make sure `STATIC_ROOT` is set to an absolute writable path.

 2. Add this to the `STATICFILES_FINDERS` tuple:
 <pre>